hSaria/ChromaTerm/.github/ISSUE_TEMPLATE/Bug_report.md

  - Version [e.g. 10.13.4]

 **Configuration File**
 If you know that a single line is causing the issue, put it here.
-Otherwise, attach your entire configuration file.
+Otherwise, attach `~/.chromatermrc`.
 ```
 HIGHLIGHT {World} {blue}
 ```

 **Additional context**
 If you can recreate the issue, then do so with `2>&1 | tee ct-log.txt` at the end of the command.
-Attach `ct-log.txt` to the issue.
+Attach `ct-log.txt`.